Generic Analysis of Model Product Lines via Constraint Lifting: Conflict of interest

+\begin{smt}{} (assert (exists ((f1 FunctionDefinition)(f2 FunctionDefinition)) (and ;; Check selection according to lifting: (selected_FunctionDefinition f1) (selected_FunctionDefinition f2) ;; In the SMT translation the NONE elements need to be excluded ;; from quantification: (not (= f1 NONE_FunctionDefinition)) (not (= f2 NONE_FunctionDefinition)) ;; The negated quantified expression from the original constraint ;; $(f_1.funName = f_2.funName) \implies(f_1 = f_2)$: (= (FunctionDefinition_funName f1) (FunctionDefinition_funName f2) (not (= f1 f2)) ) ) )) \end{smt}

+Note, that due to the implementation of null/$\none$ in SMT, there are additional clauses like line 8 ($f1 \neq \text{NONE\_FunctionDefinition}$) necessary to exclude the NONE elements from quantification.

 In the previous sections, we introduced the lifting approach and applied it to the \microL language, as a running example.
-In this case study, we apply it to the \sfit modeling language for production planning, that we introduced in~\ifthenelse{\boolean{reviewversion}}{\cite{bayha2016factoryBlind}}{\cite{bayha2016factory}}.
-We not only present the language and the result of lifting their constraints, but also show how we use SMT solving for product-line analysis in Section~\ref{sec:sfit_smt}.
-Finally, Section~\ref{sec:scaleability} gives a runtime analysis for \sfit model product-lines in order to evaluate the scalability of our approach.
+In this case study, we apply it to the \sfit modeling language for production planning, that we described in previous publications~\ifthenelse{\boolean{reviewversion}}{\cite{bayha2016factoryBlind}}{\cite{bayha2016factory,kondeva2015sfit}}.

-The motivation for the \sfit modeling language comes from the production planning departments of two industry partners.
-Both companies want to check whether their factories are capable of producing all variants of their products.
-To this end, the \sfit language models all aspects, that are relevant for answering this producablity question.
-These modelled aspects are the \emph{product} to be manufactured, as well as the corresponding \emph{production process} and the available \emph{assembly lines}\footnote{This is a standard modeling principle which is often denoted as \textit{Product, Process, Resource (PPR)}~\cite{cutting2007iso, iso15531} in the industrial automation domain.}.
-Since the products as well as the production processes are variable, these \sfit models are model product-lines that can be analyzed using our approach.
+To this end we first describe the use case for which \sfit was designed in cooperation with the engine manufacturing department of \bmw, in Section~\ref{sec:manufacturing}.
+After that, Section~\ref{sec:sfit_language} presents the \sfit language and applies the constraint lifting to it.